jommarqs/talkdesk-js-class/03-creating-reusable-component.md

 }
 ```

 There is only a small edge case that we need to handle here.
-The methods we're passing to event handlers will be effectly run outside the instance context.
+The methods we're passing to event handlers will be actually run outside the instance context.
 This means that, during execution, the `this` keyword will not be app instance.
 To fix this, we need to explicitly `bind` these handlers to the app.
 We can do it in the constructor, before calling `render`.
 ```js
   constructor(rootElement) {
     this.model = {